Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbols_defaults.md

 | Log file  | $CFTLOG  | $CFTLOG  | $CFTLOG  | +CFTLOG  | CFTLOG  |
 | PKI database file  | $CFTPKU  | $CFTPKU  | $CFTPKU  | +CFTPKU  | CFTPKU  |

 ## Setting the profile

 In order to run {{< TransferCFT/axwayvariablesComponentLongName  >}} components, you must execute the profile.
 When loading the Transfer CFT profile, files that are stored in the profile.d directory are also executed, and all defined environment variables are then available in the current environment.
 This enables you to use these variables in the Transfer CFT configuration or processing scripts.

 You can regenerate the profile after executing the profile from the runtime directory as follows:

-- Unix: cftruntime - p $CFTDIRINSTALL $CFTDIRRUNTIME
+- Unix: cftruntime -p $CFTDIRINSTALL $CFTDIRRUNTIME
-- Windows: cftruntime %CFTDIRINSTALL% %CFTDIRRUNTIME% - profile
+- Windows: cftruntime %CFTDIRINSTALL% %CFTDIRRUNTIME% -profile

 For other platforms, please refer to the operating specific installation guide.